vppillai/h3Docs/apps/wifi_provision_via_ble/readme.md

 |||

-## Setting up SAMEXXX Xplained Pro board
+## Setting up SAMXXX Xplained Pro board

 - Connect the Debug USB port on the SAMEXXX Xplained Pro board to the computer using a micro USB cable